absidish/documentation/user/pages/02.working-with-subutai/06.using-bazaar/03.using-bazaar-tools/docs.md

         - docs
 ---

-The topics in this section show you how to use the features on Bazaar’s Tools menu.
+The topics in this section show you how to use the features on Bazaar's Tools menu.
 For peer users, you can find instructions for using peers to install applications or products and create environments on them.

 * [Select Peers](select-peers)
 * [Use Products or Blueprints](use-products-blueprints)